36 ACT to SAT Score Conversion

-Convert your 36 ACT score to SAT equivalent and understand what it means for college admissions.
+Convert your perfect 36 ACT score to SAT equivalent and understand what it means for college admissions.

 Scoring a perfect 36 on the ACT places you in the absolute top tier - the 99th percentile.
 According to official concordance tables, a 36 ACT converts to approximately 1570-1600 on the SAT, with most conversions falling in the 1570-1590 range.

-This means you've achieved the highest possible score on one test and would likely score near the top on the other.
+This means you have achieved the highest possible score on one test and would likely score near the top on the other.
 Since colleges accept both tests equally, conversion becomes more of a curiosity than a necessity for admissions purposes.

 You can verify this conversion using our concordance calculator: